stawirej/threads-collider/README.md

                  .withAction(() -> set.add("foo"))    // action to be executed simultaneously
-                 .times(Processors.ALL)   // run action on all available processors .withThreadsExceptionsConsumer(exceptions::add)  // save threads exceptions, default consumer do nothing .withAwaitTerminationTimeout(
+                 .times(Processors.ALL)   // run action on all available processors .withThreadsExceptionsConsumer(exceptions::add)  // save threads exceptions, default consumer do nothing .withAwaitTerminationTimeout(100)    // threads collider will wait 100 milliseconds for threads to finish, default 60 seconds
-                     100)    // threads collider will wait 100 milliseconds for threads to finish, default 60 seconds .asMilliseconds()
+                 .asMilliseconds()
                  .build()) {  // build threads collider